nextcloud/desktop/doc/troubleshooting.rst

 If the sync result is unreliable, please ensure that the folder synced with ownCloud is not shared with other syncing apps.

-.. note:: Syncing a directory with ownCloud and other sync software such as
+.. note:: Syncing the same directory with ownCloud and other sync software such
-          Unison, rsync, Microsoft Windows Offline Folders or cloud services such as DropBox or Microsoft SkyDrive is not supported and should not be attempted.
+          as Unison, rsync, Microsoft Windows Offline Folders or cloud services such as DropBox or Microsoft SkyDrive is not supported and should not be attempted.
 In the worst case, doing so can result in data loss.